dashingsoft/pyarmor/docs/pytransform.rst

    This is raised when any pytransform api failed.
 The argument to the exception is a string indicating the cause of the error.

+.. function:: get_expired_days()

+   Return how many days left for time limitation license.

+   0: has been expired

+   -1: never expired

 .. function:: get_license_info()

    Get license information of obfuscated scripts.